-Basement wall insulation is not an option, it is a necessity.
+Insulation for your basement walls is not optional, it is a necessity.
 It is a very efficient solution to various problems, such as mold, high utility bills, and cold air leaking into your home.

 You will save at least 30% on your energy bills once the basement has been insulated.
 Basement insulation is performed by installing the insulation on either the outside or inside of the walls.
 You can insulate the ceiling, the walls, or both.
 Most people insulate the ceiling because its area is smaller than the walls.